trojsten/web/README.md

 ### Committing code

 Please send a pull request with a descriptive title and all necessary information in the description.
 Preferably all in English.
-The pullrequest needs to pass automatic checks and have at least one approval from the project maintainters.
+The pull request needs to pass automatic checks and have at least one approval from the project maintainers.

 We currently check following things:
 - code style